rdempsey/weight-tracker/README.md

 * Track what you eat and drink, along with your mood at the time
 * Track your exercise along with motivation levels

+### Developer-Specific Features
+* Basic code generator to generate the model, view, and list, new and show templates.

 ### The ToDo List